 With great enthusiasm I accepted and agreed, realising how worthwhile such an opportunity is inorder to make known and publicize worldwide the Music of the people of Oceania, or the Pacific region respectively.
 Since I myself come from Papua New Guinea andrelatively wellversed with the diverse musics of the region, I believe that it necessary to at least bring to the rest of the world someawareness about the music of Oceania.

-It is my objective therefore to produce a programme series which should deal with the music from the region under the title, Music of Oceania, in which music examples and related background informations would be presented.
+It is therefore my goal to produce a series of programs that deal with the music of the region under the title Music of Oceania, are presented in the music examples and related background information.

 To begin with I presented an introductory account of the music of Oceania, and of the geographical and cultural aspects, clarifying the main regions, ie. Melanesia, Micronesia and Polynesia.
 I then commenced the series in Papua New Guinea in Melanesia, by presenting examples of the diverse music and sound instruments.

-For this purpose, I am Filip 'Filami' Lamasisi.
-Aged 48, I come from Papua New Guinea and I have lived in Vienna, Austria for 23 years,where I did some studies in Ethnomusicology and Ethnology. otherwise I have an academic degree, ie. a Bachelor of Agriculture, from the University of Papua New Guinea.
+For this purpose I am Filip 'Filami' Lamasisi.
+At the age of 48, I come from Papua New Guinea and lived in Vienna, Austria, for 23 years, where I did some studies in ethnomusicology and anthropology. otherwise I have an academic degree, ie. a Bachelor of Agriculture from the University of Papua New Guinea.